Where We Come From

 Filmmaking is the thing that I do when I cannot sleep at night.
 It is my response to a world that is constantly trying to belittle me and others like me – the “misfits”, who refuse to bow down to normativity.
 I took the things people said were wrong with me and turned them into movies – an act of rebellion, in a world that profits from our sense of inferiority.

-She directed and wrote (under a pseudonym) four Queer shorts that screened at over 200 editions of festivals - like BFI Flare, Frameline, Leeds Inter, Palm Springs - and won several awards.
-As a co-founder of AbrAce (a collective that fights for visibility regarding asexuality), she made “Infinite While It Lasts”, famous worldwide for being the first fiction film about asexuality.
-In 2018, she won a scholarship for a Masters in Screenwriting at the prestigious University of Goldsmiths, in London, where she wrote her first feature (in development).
+She has directed and scripted four LGBTQIA+ short films that have screened at more than 100 festivals – like BFI Flare, Frameline, Leeds Inter, Palm Springs – and won several awards.
+Co-founder of AbrAce (a collective that fights for visibility regarding asexuality), in 2019 she released the short film 'Infinito Enquanto Dure', famous worldwide for being the first fictional film about asexuality.

 Meet our crew and see what makes White Wolfy unique.
 We are a crew of creative minds and each specializing in a different element of production.